-Starting the new practice was tough, but John thrived in helping people solve their problems.
+Starting the new practice was tough, but John thrived in helping regular people solve their problems.
 From criminal matters to divorces to personal injury claims, John steadily grew his practice by doggedly pursuing his clients’ best interests.

-John’s outstanding legal work has been honored by his peers with an AV Preeminent rating from Martindale Hubble.
-An AV rating is given only to the top 10% of attorneys who possess the highest level of professional excellence for their legal expertise, communication skills, and ethical standards.
-John’s clients have also voiced their approval rating him as Client Champion – Platinum, the highest client-determined award available through Martindale.
+John’s outstanding legal work has been honored by his peers with an AV Preeminent rating from Martindale Hubbell.
+AV rating is given only to the top 10% of attorneys who possess the highest level of professional excellence for their legal expertise, communication skills, and ethical standards.
+John’s clients have also voiced their approval by rating him as Client Champion – Platinum, the highest client-determined award available through Martindale.

 The State Bar of Nevada has also honored John’s integrity, professionalism, and dedication by certifying him as a member of the inaugural class of Personal Injury Specialists.
-This certification is given only to those attorneys who dedicate their practice to personal injury, successfully pass a rigorous oral and written examination, and show successful completion of at least 10 jury trials to verdict.
-In addition, because of John’s legal acumen, the courts have selected him as an arbitrator for the Eighth Judicial District and as a special prosecutor.
+This certification is given only to those attorneys who dedicate their practice to personal injury, successfully pass a rigorous oral and written examination, and show successful completion of at least ten jury trials to verdict.
+In addition, because of John’s legal acumen, the courts have selected him as an arbitrator for the Eighth Judicial District and as a special criminal prosecutor.

 John has also worked to advance legal scholarship by teaching other lawyers as part of continuing legal education programs and publishing articles discussing important aspects of Nevada law, including a discussion of Nevada Strict Product Liability laws ( Strict Product Liability ), an analysis of Nevada’s laws regarding liability waivers Please Release Me: Defeating a Liability Waiver, and a review of Nevada’s medical malpractice laws (Nevada Medical Malpractice 101: An Overview of Nevada Medical Negligence Laws)